 New builds are designed to be energy efficient, sealing in warmth and keeping drafts at bay.
 But in doing so, they trap moisture in unexpected places, especially in the roof space.
 Moist air from daily activities like cooking and showering often passes through ceiling gaps and ends up in the cavity above.
-When that moist air hits cold metal roofing at night, it condenses and causes mould, rotting or worse.
+When that moist air hits cold metal roofing at night, it condenses and can cause mould, and damage over time.

 BRANZ advises that space above insulation must be ventilated to manage moisture and protect durability.
 A minimum 25 mm gap between insulation and the underlay is essential to let air flow and prevent moisture build up.
 Without it, even well insulated homes can suffer problems in the roof space over time.